 The UWMC Lecture and Fine Arts Series supports an annual artist in residence program, each creating substantial and in-depth experiences in the visual arts for the campus and the surrounding community.
 The diversity of the programs has shown that students and the community have thought deeply about issues of war, racism, utopias, ecological impact, and cross-generational communication through the visual arts.

-Luci Kandler is a textile and apparel designer from Minneapolis, Minnesota.
-Through a Community Foundation Grant, Kandler will be working with UWMC students and area high school art students to digitally create textile design repeats that will then be printed using the photosilkscreen process.
-She will give a lecture about her work in fashion and her studio space business Faux Poco.
+- Luci Kandler is a textile and apparel designer from Minneapolis, Minnesota.
+Through a Community Foundation Grant, Kandler worked with UWMC students and area high school art students to digitally create textile design repeats that were then printed using the photosilkscreen process.
+She gave a lecture about her work in fashion and her studio space business Faux Poco.
 Her garment submission to the International Textile and Apparel Association won “Most Sustainable Design” in 2009.

 "Finding the Middle Way" - Matthew Brown worked with a Drawing II student to create an animation addressing domestic violence issues, based on Yer and the Tiger, a traditional Hmong folktale.
 The documentary was screened and a forum of other producers and contributors discussed the process of film making and the social justice issues addressed to the community and to Women in the Arts students who wrote responses and posted them online.
 A former UWMC student Lor (Lao) Lao exhibited his work from his recent BFA exhibit that explores Hmong imagery and mythology.